This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 # Verify a specific export

-fallow check --trace src/utils.ts:formatDate
+fallow dead-code --trace src/utils.ts:formatDate

 # See all edges for a file

-fallow check --trace-file src/utils.ts
+fallow dead-code --trace-file src/utils.ts

 # Check where a dependency is used

-fallow check --trace-dependency lodash
+fallow dead-code --trace-dependency lodash

 Limitations

-- Fully runtime-computed paths —
+- Fully runtime-computed paths:

-- Syntactic analysis only — fallow doesn’t invoke the TypeScript compiler.
+- Syntactic analysis only: fallow doesn’t invoke the TypeScript compiler.
 Conditional types or dead code behind generic constraints require type resolution to detect.
 See known limitations for details.

 - Side-effect imports (